≡ Menu

 10 Essential Writing Tips to Help You Become a World Class Engineer post image

 Engineers are the backbone of the modern world.
-They design and construct our world, bringing new innovation to our lives.
-But one thing engineers often take for a given is that their ideas, concepts and plans will be understood by others responsible for executing their vision.
-And this is where problems arise.
-Poor communication means… Read more
+They design and construct the world around us, bringing innovation to our lives.
+But one thing engineers often take for granted is that their ideas, concepts, and plans will be understood by others responsible for executing their vision.
+This is where problems arise.
+Poor communication can mean… Read more

 10 Oh!
 So Very English Sayings You Must Learn